ACEP is recognized as the largest international organization that promotes the research and professional application of energy psychology approaches.

-There are currently over 100 research studies, including 50 randomized controlled trials, published in professional and refereed journals, confirming the treatment value of EP.
-There are also 5 meta-analyses and 12 systematic reviews.
-Taken as a body of knowledge, these findings suggest that EP meets the criteria for evidenced-based treatment.
+There are currently over 155 research studies, including 80+ randomized controlled trials, published in professional and refereed journals, confirming the treatment value of EP.
+Taken as a body of knowledge, these findings suggest that EP meets the criteria for evidence-based treatment.

 In the coaching and performance world, EP models have been beneficially applied in many areas of performance enhancement including sports, education, business, and lifestyle issues related to weight management, relationships, and finance.